- popliteal artery is the continuation of superficial femoral artery at hiatus of the adductor magnus muscle;

 of tibial plateau;

 - before passing deep to fibrous arch over soleus muscle, it divides into anterior and posterior tibial arteries

 - popliteal artery normally branches into anterior tibial artery & tibioperoneal trunk at distal border of popliteus muscle;

 - Postoperative aneurysm of the popliteal artery after arthroscopic meniscectomy.

 - Pseudoaneurysm of the popliteal artery following arthroscopic meniscectomy.

 - The effect of knee flexion on the popliteal artery and its surgical significance.

-- Proximity of PCL insertion to the popliteal artery as a function of the knee flexion angle: implications for PCL reconstruction.
+- Proximity of the posterior cruciate ligament insertion to the popliteal artery as a function of the knee flexion angle: implications for posterior cruciate ligament reconstruction.

 - Prevalence and surgical significance of a high-origin anterior tibial artery